pytroll/fcidecomp/README.md

 ## Using the FCIDECOMP software

+The FCIDECOMP decompression library can be used in different ways, described in the following sections.

 ### Use with netCDF4-C tools

 Once the `fcidecomp` Conda package is installed and the Conda environment in which it is installed is activated,